 Difficult or laboured breathing in cats, also known as dyspnea, can be a sign of a number of issues, including infection, trauma and bleeding.
 Other reasons why a cat may be struggling to breathe include foreign objects, heart failure, asthma and anaemia.
 Allergies, pain, fever and medication may also be to blame.
 Other causes may be tumours or diseases that make the belly enlarged or bloated (such as enlarged liver or fluid in the belly).

 Why is my cat breathing fast?

 Rapid breathing in cats, also known as tachypnea, may be a sign of low oxygen levels in the blood (hypoxemia), low red blood cell level (anaemia), or asthma.
-A cat breathing fast may also be caused by fluid in the lungs due to heart failure or fluid in the chest surrounding the lungs.
-Bleeding into the lungs or tumours could also the reason for a heavy breathing cat.
+A cat breathing fast may also be a result of fluid in the lungs due to heart failure or fluid in the chest surrounding the lungs.
+Bleeding into the lungs or tumours could also be the reason for a heavy breathing cat.

 How are cat breathing problems diagnosed?

 In order to diagnose cat breathing problems your vet will perform an examination, including some or all of the following steps: